Ostsiedlung: Urban development and city foundations

 Poznań (Posen), an example of an Ostsiedlung town attached to a preexisting castrum (castle with a suburbium).
 The castrum was located on the island with the cathedral, the Ostsiedlung town with its rectangular street grid was built on the river's bank.
+The Germans and Poles lived separately in the same city.

 Greifswald in medieval Pomerania is an example of an Ostsiedlung town built in a previously unsettled area.
 Locators organized the settlement and set up rectangular blocks in an oval area with a central market.

 The development of Germania Slavica was also associated with the establishment of towns.
 There already existed Slavic castle towns, in which merchant quarters formed suburbs at fortified strongholds (grads).
 Wendish-Scandinavian merchants founded manufacturing and trading settlements (emporia) at the Baltic coast.
 Large cities included Szczecin (Stettin) which reached 9,000 inhabitants, Kraków and Wrocław (Breslau), major cities and centers of power of medieval Poland.
 However, they experienced substantial growth since the end of the 12th century through new settlers and expansion (locatio civitatis).
 The foundation of a bishopric, for example in Havelberg, would lead to the development of a town, although cities were also founded out of nowhere, such as Neubrandenburg.
 Characteristic of the founding cities are geometrical or rasterized floor plans with main streets, intersecting axes and a central market place.
 Different settlement phases are reflected in twin cities names such as New town or Old town.

-The towns established during the Ostsiedlung were Free Towns (civitates liberae) or called "New Towns" by its contemporaries.
+The towns established during the Ostsiedlung were Free Towns (civitates liberae) or called "New Towns" by contemporaries.
 The rapid increase in the number of towns led to an "urbanization of East Central Europe".
 The new towns differed from their predecessors in: